dotnet/diagnostics/documentation/design-docs/diagnostics-client-library.md

         /// An EventPipeSession object representing the EventPipe session that just started.
         /// </returns>
         public EventPipeSession StartEventPipeSession(IEnumerable<EventPipeProvider> providers, bool requestRundown=true, int circularBufferMB=256)

         /// <summary>
-        /// Stop tracing the application via CollectTracing2 command.
-        /// </summary>
-        /// <param name="session">The EventPipeSession to stop.
-This session must have originated from the same application that created this diagnostics client</param>
-        public void StopEventPipeSession(EventPipeSession session);

-        /// <summary>
         /// Trigger a core dump generation.